deplant/commons-result/README.md

 some changes in API to better suite Java needs.

 Made in functional style, it perfectly matches with **Pattern matching** techniques or more traditional conditional statements to manage results.
+Supports chaining results, most of the functions are lazy and don't do unnecessary work.

+Library is pure Java and has no dependencies aside from test ones.

 ## Writing function that can throw
 ```java